 1. Create goods out note

-Goods out notes are Brightpearl’s shipment, or packing notes.
-To create a goods out note, you need to fulfill an order.
-In our workflow, Henry is fulfilling the orders, but in some businesses that need to lock this down a little more, this is done by sales or account managers instead.
+Goods out notes are the first step in Brightpearl’s shipping process.
+To create a goods out note (otherwise called a shipment note or packing note), you need to fulfill an order.
+In our workflow, Henry is fulfilling the orders, but in some businesses, this is done by sales or account managers instead.

 - Henry filters and selects all orders that match his criteria of ‘Due to ship’ and ‘Paid in full’